domesticmouse/unbuffered_mult/README.md

 ## Important dimensions

-The width of the board will be 9mm.
+The width of the mainboard will be 9mm.
 The height of the board will be 110mm.
-The thickness of the board will 1.6mm, the default thickness of a 2 layer PCB.
+The thickness of the PCB will 1.6mm, the default thickness of a 2 layer PCB.

-Taking the center of the socket as a point to measure from, the body of the socket extends 6mm above the center of the socket and 4.5mm below it.
-The body is 9mm wide, and is center aligned with the socket.

-The connections with the board are as follows:

-- Pin 1 is 6.48mm below the center of the socket, and should have a 0.6mm by 1.3mm plated through hole.
-- Pin 2 should be 3.38mm below the center of the socket, and be a 0.6mm by 1.5mm plated through hole.
-- Pin 3 should be 4.92mm above the center of the socket, and have a 0.5mm by 1.5mm plated through hole.

-All pin holes are vertically aligned with the center of the socket.

-Underneath the center of the socket there should be a 3mm x 3mm exlusion zone for ground and trace wires to prevent bleed through with the jack plug.

-Given the board length of 110mm, and the 8 sockets, the socket cadence should be 13.75 mm.
-The sockets are 12mm in this direction.
+The faceplate dimensions are 2hp (9.8mm) wide, and 128.5 mm tall.

 ## Sources